vidco/kbtu_map_bot/README.md

 # KBTU map bot

-Bot created for finding fastest path to some location at KBTU
+Bot is created for finding fastest path to some location at KBTU

 ## About